SumiSastri/GraphQL-MongoDB/packages/docs/graphql/graphQL-types.md

+# GraphQL schemas

-- uses strongly-typed schema which serves as a contract between client & server
+- Like TypeScript and Mongoose (ORM), GraphQL uses strongly-typed schema which serves as a contract between client & server.

 **scalar types or primitive data**